Tips Bulletin

 How to Thaw Frozen Sour Cream

-When it’s time to use your frozen sour cream, make sure you are preserving the flavor and texture in the best way possible.
+When it’s time to use your frozen sour cream, ensure you preserve the flavor and texture in the best way possible.
 Thaw sour cream by moving it from the freezer to the fridge.
 It will melt overnight and reach the perfect temperature in less than 24 hours.

 Don’t let the sour cream thaw at room temperature, as this may cause the dairy to spoil and invite disgusting bacteria to form.
 Once thawed, blend it well.
 If the texture still looks off, despite your best efforts, add a teaspoon of cornstarch to smooth it out.